2026 Tax Year · Canadian Realtors

 Q4 2026 tax instalment

 Fourth and final quarterly instalment for the 2026 tax year.
-Tax-planning moves (RRSP top-ups, capital purchases) should be made before December 31.
+Tax-planning moves (RRSP contributions, capital purchases) take effect for the current tax year only if completed by December 31.

 Applies to: Self-employed agents required to pay instalments